How to Make a Tote Bag (in 15 Minutes)

 You can also buy pre-made purse handles.
 You could also use webbing to create a more relaxed less fancy look for your tote handles.
 Webbing is super durable and great for bags you might be making for the kiddos.

-The great thing about making your own tote is that you can make it just about any size that you want!
+The great thing about this tote bag pattern is that you can make it just about any size that you want!
 You could make a super small one that just holds a wallet.
 Or make a really big one that can hold tons of stuff (although you probably want to add some stabilizer if you make it big!)

 Now fold the top edge of all four pieces under 1/4″ and press in place (check out THESE tips for pressing.)
 Don’t skip the pressing, it will save you tons of time at the end.